Agent-Hellboy/Agent-Hellboy/README.md

 ### Project I would continue in the future
   - [RstEye](https://github.com/RstEyeApp/rsteye) An App to Promote Digital Breaks

-### My Cool Opensource contri
-  ## Cpython
-    - made some contribution(fixed bugs and added new feature in mmap,calendar,logging,enum) to [CPython](https://github.com/search?q=repo%3Apython%2Fcpython+author%3AAgent-Hellboy+is%3Amerged&type=pullrequests) looking forward to other cool stuff to understand it better.

 ### Full stack projects
    - https://github.com/Alpha-Males/MovieFreak (someday, I will convert it into a product)